Self-hosted deployment

 Enable Studio

-To enable API authentification, you need to follow these steps :
+To enable API authentication, you need to follow these steps :

 - Generate private/public Carbone Key